 In 1993 Dave Mills commissioned Arti to play in a jazz trio with a string quartet at Yale University.
 The pianist for that project was Ahmad Jamal.
 Arti once again toured the world and recorded with Ahmad for the next year.
 While in Scotland Arti played with Ahmad opening for Jack DeJohnette and once again Jack became part of Arti’s success by recommending that Sonor Drum Company take him on as an endorser.
 Afterwards came endorsements with Vic Firth drumsticks, E-Mu products, Evans drumheads and Sabian cymbals.
 On September 19th, 1994, Arti and Joanne had their first child, and in October of that year Arti left Ahmad’s band to be closer to his family.

 Arti began working at the Foxwoods Casino as one of the house drummers where he played with many of the groups that came there including Harry Connick, The Nelson Riddle Orchestra, Connie Francis and Ray Cousins.
-On his way home from a performance at Foxwoods, Arti was in a fatal head-on collision.
+On his way home from a performance at Foxwoods, Arti was in a near fatal head-on collision.
 It took a while for him to recover from that traumatic experience.

 Arti formed his own band to perform jazz education concerts and workshops throughout the school systems in Connecticut for young audiences.
 He is a member of the Music Teachers National Association.
 He has recorded with a host of singers and musicians.
 He has also done shows like Phantom Of The Opera, Jesus Christ Superstar, and “Ella Off The Record,” as well as TV shows like the HBO Joe Louis sports special and The Pool Hall staring James Earl Jones.
 Arti has recently worked on documentaries for PBS and ESPN, including “Driving While Black” and “Yankees-Dodgers: An Uncivil War”.